EMMC-ASBL/tripper/docs/datadoc/fetching-resources-from-a-triplestore.md

 Working with already documented resources
 =========================================

-The [tripper.datadoc] module also includes functionality for easy searching of the documented reseources.
+The [tripper.datadoc] module also includes functionality for easy searching of the documented resources.

 For these examples there must be a triplestore instance available, poplated with some data.
 ```python